tom-byrn/Block-2-Project/README.md

 - You have Java installed on your system. ☕

 ## How to Use
-- Once the application starts, follow the prompts to choose the desired operation.
+- Run the main class.
+Once the application starts, follow the prompts to choose the desired operation.
 - Input values as requested by the program. ✅

-## Feedback and Contributions
-Feel free to share feedback or contribute to the project by creating pull requests or submitting issues. 💬🤝

-### Contact
-For any queries or suggestions, please reach out. 📧

 ### Made by
 Tom Byrne, Emer O'Connor, Mark Drohan, Somi Vinnikota